 Which cards are supported

-In Red Hat Enterprise Linux 8, the following cards are supported:
+In Red Hat Enterprise Linux 8 and newer, the following cards are supported:

 - All the cards targeted by Red Hat Certificate System (RHCS), i.e., CAC, PIV and cards with the CoolKey applet.

 - Selected PKCS#15 cards.
 While several cards of this family are supported, there are many different configurations and options for these cards; as such for special cards that may not be compatible with RHEL please contact your customer representative.

 - Other cards may be supported on Red Hat’s discretion.

 In Red Hat Enterprise Linux, we follow the pcsc-lite upstream project in regards to smart card reader hardware support.
 Most CCID compatible readers will work without any issue.
 Red Hat will periodically update the USB identifiers from the upstream project into our

 pcsc-lite-ccid driver.
 Furthermore, additional readers may be supported on Red Hat’s discretion.
 The following list of smart card readers are tested and verified by Red Hat: